Mammography in King Khaled General Hospital in Saudi Arabia

 Radiation Safety Implications of Mammography Equipment for Patients

-The dose of radiation from mammography might seem high when compared to other x-ray exams; however the patient’s overall risk from a single mammography exam is quite low (Saunderson, 2009).
+The dose of radiation from mammography might seem high when compared to other X-ray exams; however, the patient’s overall risk from a single mammography exam is quite low (Saunderson, 2009).
 It is important for medical practitioners to remember that mammographic film produced by a radiation dose that is too low can also be harmful (Saunderson, 2009).
 An image of the breast formed by a very low dose of radiation does not have high image quality as compared to an image produced using an adequate radiation dose which is established by a medical physicist evaluation and a good quality assurance program.
 One of the most important image qualities in mammography is the level of contrast.
-High contrast is necessary to detect micro calcifications that may occur in a pre-stage of cancer.
+High contrast is necessary to detect microcalcifications that may occur in a pre-stage of cancer.
 As the level of KVp (kilo volt peak) decreases, the contrast increases due to the attenuation coefficient differences between tumor tissue and normal soft tissue of the breast.
 In mammography, medical practitioners are sometimes tempted to use a lower KVp in order to increase contrast.
-With a lower KVp more radiation is retained within the body, so the dose goes up.
-In order to decrease the dose of radiation that enters a patient’s body during mammography, one have to increase the amount of KVp that is used (Harris, 2000).
+With a lower KVp, more radiation is retained within the body, so the dose goes up.
+In order to decrease the dose of radiation that enters a patient’s body during mammography, one has to increase the amount of KVp that is used (Harris, 2000).

 Radiation Safety Implications of Mammography Equipment for Staff